-I. Interactivity and Assignments (25%): A crucial element of this course is the sharing of ideas and opinions.
+I. Interactivity (15%): A crucial element of this course is the sharing of ideas and opinions.
 Since each of us brings a unique background of experiences, much can be learned from class debate and discussion.
-Your interactivity grade will depend on involvement in on-line and in-class discussions / activities, short assignments, written questioning of student presentations, and random in-class quizzes.
+Your interactivity grade will depend on involvement in on-line and in-class discussions / activities, and questioning of student presentations.

 Important Information Re: Absences: All absences will impact your interactivity grade.
-As a rule of thumb, you can expect each absence to subtract 10% of your interactivity grade (roughly 2% of your grade in the course).
+As a rule of thumb, you can expect each unexcused absence to subtract at least 10% of your interactivity grade (roughly 1.5% of your grade in the course).
 For medical absences, refer to the policy on accommodation for medical illness (https://studentservices.uwo.ca/secure/index.cfm).
 If you have a valid excuse for an absence you must inform the instructor before the intended date.
 It is the instructor's discretion whether or not to excuse an absence.